Dynamsoft/barcode-reader-python-samples/README.md

 	- LM_CONNECTED_BLOCKS : Localizes barcodes by searching for connected blocks.
 This algorithm usually gives best result and it is recommended to set ConnectedBlocks to the highest priority.
 	- LM_STATISTICS : Localizes barcodes by groups of contiguous black-white regions.
 This is optimized for QRCode and DataMatrix.
 	- LM_LINES : Localizes barcodes by searching for groups of lines.
 This is optimized for 1D and PDF417 barcodes.
 	- LM_SCAN_DIRECTLY : Localizes barcodes quickly.
 This mode is recommended in interactive scenario.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- LM_STATISTICS_MARKS : Localizes barcodes by groups of marks.This is optimized for DPM codes.
 	- LM_STATISTICS_POSTAL_CODE : Localizes barcodes by groups of connected blocks and lines.This is optimized for postal codes.
 	- LM_SKIP : Skips localization.
+- **EnumPDFReadingMode** : Describes the clarity filter mode.
+	- PDFRM_AUTO : Lets the library choose the reading mode automatically.
+	- PDFRM_VECTOR : Detects barcode from vector data in PDF file.
+	- PDFRM_RASTER : Converts the PDF file to image(s) first, then perform barcode recognition.
 - **EnumQRCodeErrorCorrectionLevel** : Describes the QR Code error correction level.
 	- QRECL_ERROR_CORRECTION_H : Error Correction Level H (high)
 	- QRECL_ERROR_CORRECTION_L : Error Correction Level L (low)